apache/tvm-rfcs/rfcs/xxxx-collage.md

   use can be arbitrary.
 We probably want to i) validate our variance estimator is accurate, ii) choose a percentile slightly above 50% for the estimated candidate kernel latency, and iii) fall back to hard-coded priorities when the measured variance is too high.
-- **Non-compositional BYOC toolchains**: BYOC partitioning functions often run global passes to get the Relay graph into a state better aligned with the toolchain on the assumption they are the exclusive partitioning pass.
-Most obvious is the choice of layout, and if two BYOC integrations have a different choice of layout then there's currently no way for them to be used concurrently.
-All of those passes must either be i) pushed up to global configuration (which could be explored by a search layer outside of TVM), ii) pushed into the BYOC lowering/codegen function (to prepare the sub-graph for further compilation) or iii) moved into the standard Relay optimization passes run before `CollageFuseOps`.
 - **Repeated FuseOps**: Some passes (eg `ManifestAlloc`) introduce new calls to primitive function which must be fused and lowered, even though the main work of fusion and lowering has already occurred.
 We'll need to either retain `FuseOps`, or ensure `CollageFuseOps` retains the efficiency and handling of `FuseOps` when there's no